Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

-An LLC or Limited Liability Company is a business structure (also called a business entity) that is ideal for many small businesses because it offers protection to its owners from personal liability for business debts and lawsuits.
-Essentially, this means if the business faces financial issues or legal problems, the personal assets of the owners, such as their homes and cars, are usually safe and cannot be used to settle business debts.
+An LLC or Limited Liability Company is a business structure (also called a business entity) ideal for many small businesses because it protects its owners from personal liability for business debts and lawsuits.
+This means that if the business faces financial issues or legal problems, the owner’s personal assets, such as their homes and cars, are usually safe and cannot be used to settle business debts.

-Besides liability protection, the Limited Liability Company is easier to manage compared to corporations, and they offer greater flexibility in how they are run and taxed versus a sole proprietorship or partnership.
+Besides liability protection, a Limited Liability Company is easier to manage than a corporation, and it offers greater flexibility in how it is run and taxed than a sole proprietorship or partnership.

 There are a few steps to start a South Carolina, and this guide walks you through them and answers some common questions.